 Measure twice and cut once

-As the saying goes, measure twice and cut once.
+Do more prep and thinking than you think you need to.
 It's critical that the team not worry that a firing might be a signal of instability which might threaten their own jobs.
 It's natural for employees to ask themselves (and sometimes you, explicitly), "could I be next?"
 The only way to mitigate this potential for panic is to assure the team, robustly, that this is the only firing that's planned (and then mean it).
 Nothing is more damaging to morale than one after another firings in close succession.
 If you've fired one person, you can't do it again for a while (unless your team is very, very big and even then it's not great).

 Firing is a trauma to the team; minimize it by being decisive and clear, like a surgeon.
 Never hack away like you don't know what you're doing.